rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 Introduced in v1.31, this feature graduates to beta in v1.33 and is now enabled by default.
-Provided that your cluster has the `SupplementalGroupsPolicy` fearture gate enabled, the `supplementalGroupsPolicy` field within a Pod's `securityContext` offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, while the new Strict policy applies only to explicitly defined groups.
+Provided that your cluster has the `SupplementalGroupsPolicy` fearture gate enabled, the `supplementalGroupsPolicy` field within a Pod's `securityContext` offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, whereas the new Strict policy applies only to explicitly defined groups.

 This enhancement helps to address security concerns where implicit group memberships from container images could lead to unintended file access permissions and bypass policy controls.